wozniakbe/the-kevin-economy-site/README.md

 - Remove horizontal scroll on mobile
 ### Blogs?
 - How $ is produced on the site
+- Determining value over 4-5 years
 - Rookie Review
+  - Take the dynasty mocks from 2021, apply wage scale, compare to our salaries and production
+- Case Study: how much money can a team's position group earn?
+CIN WR, all of KC
+- Surprise contract reviews: Wentz, Boyd, Tee Higgins
 - Reusable Markdown table component for data